-Advocacy Objective Indicators To successfully advocate to 1.
-Adoption of integrated social protection policy decision-makers in responsible government agencies on the Number of public fora held by national cso coaliton on specific policy proposals value and importance of an integrated social protection Number of bilateral meetings with senor stakeholders in the National Welfare Committee to inform national policy agenda policy, and how that can be achieved 4.
-Number of policy proposals taken from the diagnostic to the National Welfare Committee and taken up for adoption by Cabinet To successfully motivate and 1.
-Number of media visits and events support rights-holders, civil society and media, to advocate Policy advocacy events by the National Coalition of CSOs on social protection framework for an integrated social protection policy 3.
+Indicators Adoption of integrated social protection policy Number of public fora held by national cso coalition on specific policy proposals 3.
+Number of bilateral meetings with senor stakeholders in the National Welfare Committee to inform national policy agenda 4.
+Number of policy proposals taken from the diagnostic to the National Welfare Committee and taken up for adoption by Cabinet 1.
+Number of media visits and events Policy advocacy events by the National Coalition of CSOs on social protection framework 3.
 Number of media outlets reporting on the topic and proportion reporting positively on national integration of social protection